aebarros/aebarros/_posts/2017-03-29-ExampleMapApp.md

 data.tows=read.table("data/towinfo.txt", header= T, sep= "\t")
 ```

-Next I want to inspect the elements using the sapply funtion.
+Next I want to inspect the elements using the "sapply" funtion.
 This funtion is useful to discover the class/type of each vector.

 ```R
 #####inspect elements#